pongr/scala-zookeeper-client/README.markdown

 # scala-zookeeper-client

+## Pongr Fork

+This is essentially Twitter's version 2.0.0, upgraded to Scala 2.9.1, which logs to slf4j.

 ## About

 A Scala client for [Apache ZooKeeper](http://hadoop.apache.org/zookeeper/), "a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services".